RMDInc/LunaH_XC_FSW/README.md

 - Version 6.5 Added in a 15 millisecond wait time after each UART send only when transferring files with the MNS_TX command.
 Updated some of the documentation files for the project to their most recent versions.

 - Version 7.0 Implemented the DIR function, which returns packets that contain the file and folder contents of one of the system's SD cards.
 Timing code was introduced for measuring the latency associated with data acquisition; it is now all commented.
 A bug with the HV command has been fixed.

+- Version 7.2.D - in the process of streamlining the process_data and data acquisition system; CPS, 2DH, and SOH have all been updated; working on bringing on CPS data into the SOH; updating the SOH format

+- Version 7.3.D - streamlined DAQ is in place; CPS, 2DH, and SOH have all been updated with new data product format; SOH output is updated

+- Version 7.4.D - moved streamline files into place

+- Version 7.5.D - Tested the streamline update in XC; moved the bug fixes into this version

+- Version 7.6.D - Loaded the XC boot files onto the XC board upstairs at ASU and got data back

+- Version 7.6 - Test version of the CPS update to the FSW; the streamlined DAQ is being tested on the XQ chip, it worked for CPS, SOH on the XC

+- Version 7.7 - Created a version with has the streamline updates, added a fix for the 2DH files; rebuilt for d0, d1

+- Version 7.8 Import the changes that I made in local versions of the FSW; building and shipping this to ASU, HSFL